This is our review of the U-Turn Orbit Plus Turntable

 Design & Build

-The aesthetic design of a turntable is often considered the least important factor to audiophiles.
+Whilst aesthetic design of a turntable is often dismissed as an important factor by some audiophiles.
 However, in my opinion it’s still an important factor, and those who are fans of a minimal design will most likely enjoy the look of the U-Turn Orbit Plus.

 The Orbit Plus sports high quality materials, with the casing made from one piece, supported by three legs.
 Three legs may sound out of the norm, but they claim that the three rubber legs provide greater stability than the usual four legs you’re used to, and hence more noise isolation.